-The USMLE program may prohibit an examinee from completing the exam and/or may impose conditions on retesting if the examinee appears to represent a health or safety risk to the standardized patients or test center staff.
-Such circumstances include, but are not limited to, an examinee performing careless or hazardous acts during the physical examination, exhibiting signs of illness (e.g., persistent coughing or sneezing) during the examination, or showing visibly open skin lesions or active bleeding.
+The USMLE program may prohibit an examinee from completing the exam and/or may impose conditions on retesting if the examinee appears to represent a health or safety risk to the test center staff.
+Such circumstances include but are not limited to an examinee exhibiting signs of illness (eg, persistent coughing or sneezing) during the examination or showing visibly open skin lesions or active bleeding.